cwchentw/lightweight-cms/README.md

 $ ./scripts/install-composer $HOME/bin
 ```

-Install dependencies with Composer:
+Install the dependencies of mdcms with Composer:

 ```
 $ composer install
 ```

-(Optional) Install the dependencies related to web development with Node.js:
+(Optional) Install the dependencies related to the front end of your site with Node.js:

 ```
 $ npm install
 ```

-If you don't require to write CSS or JavaScript, skip the step.
+If you don't require to write custom CSS or JavaScript code, skip the step.

 Remove all sample posts in *content*, adding your awesome ones.